QuICC/Model-BoussinesqShellTC/README.md

 ### QuICC is a simulation framework for solving the Navier-Stokes equations in spherical, cylindrical and Cartesian geometry.

+An extended tutorial can be found at <https://quicc.github.io/tutorial>.

 ## Features:

    - Fully spectral using Fourier, Chebyshev, Worland and Associated Legendre basis